ShubhamLolge/landing_page/README.md

 LandingPage is a flutter package for creating landing pages or welcome UI for your apps and websites, landing_page will help you with the first view of your work, application made using landing_page will give you the responsive user interface, we’ve got you covered with all possible customisation you will ever need.

-Create a powerful first impression and guide users seamlessly through your app with **landing_page**, your landing pages will be unforgettable and yet created in minimum amount of time, leaving users excited to explore what's next turn on the wow factor!"
+Create a powerful first impression and guide users seamlessly through your app with **landing_page**, your landing pages will be unforgettable and yet created in minimum amount of time, leaving users excited to explore what's next turn on the wow factor!

 ## Getting started